Skip to main content

 Why businesses choose NextGen BPO for Pakistan taxation

-We maintain a tax compliance calendar for each client covering all filing deadlines, advance tax dates, and withholding statement due dates.
-You receive advance reminders and confirmation once each filing is submitted.
+We maintain a compliance calendar for each client covering filing, advance tax, and withholding statement dates, with advance reminders and confirmation on submission.

-When FBR issues a notice or initiates audit proceedings, we handle the complete response process — reviewing the notice, preparing a documented response, and representing your position through the appropriate channel.
+When FBR issues a notice or opens an audit, we review it, prepare a documented response, and represent your position through the appropriate channel.

 How a Pakistan taxation engagement is structured